 by Tracy Johnson

 I love voice-tracked shows.
 Not all of them, of course.
 Not even most of them.
-I do love a few of them.
-But what I really love is the concept.
-The benefits of voice-tracking allows broadcasters and air personalities the chance to do more than when performing live.
-But, like everything else, it all depends on what you do with the tools.
+But I do love a few of them.
+The concept is fantastic.
+Voice-tracking allows broadcasters and air personalities a chance to improve live performances.
+It’s a tremendous tool.

 Television does it every day.

-Late night personality shows are all voice-tracked.
+Late-night personality shows are all voice-tracked.
 They record in the late afternoon and play it back a few hours later.
-Taping these shows actually takes longer to record than the actual air time.
-That’s because they place a great deal of importance on the quality of the content.
-Pre-recording allows the luxury of making each show better than a live performance!
+Taping these shows actually takes longer than the actual air time because they place a high priority on the content.
+As a result, each show is better than a live performance!

-Problems start when air personalities don’t take voice-tracking seriously.
-For some reason, we think of recorded breaks as less important than the “real” show-you know, the ones performed live.
-But it’s all the same to the audience.
-It doesn’t matter if it’s live.
-It does matter if it’s good.
+But problems start when air personalities don’t take voice-tracking seriously.
+For some reason, we think of recorded breaks as less important than a “real” show.
+But to the audience, it doesn’t matter.

-Part of that responsibility falls squarely on management for treating it as less important.
-Voice-tracked shows don’t require talent to sit in a studio during the commercials or music segments, so it takes a fraction of the time to perform a four or five hour show.
+Management also tends to treat it as less important.
+Voice-tracked shows don’t require talent to sit in a studio during commercials or music segments, so it saves time.
 This is efficient, of course.
-And it’s a benefit of voice-tracing.

-So managers assume that in the same five-hour period, one air personality has time to handle five shows, both in and out of market.
-Because they can.
-But that doesn’t mean they should.
+So managers assume that in the same period, one air personality has time to handle five shows, both in and out of the market.

 That’s where the beauty of voice-tracking backfires.
-Personalities take on more and more shows, and soon begin to rush just to complete their tasks each day.
-They don’t bother to show prep for the specific market or station, and the PD loses interest in providing bullet-points to help the personality stay connected.
+Personalities take on more and more shows and soon rush through tasks just to get through the day.
+They don’t bother to show prep for a specific market or station.
+Then the local PD loses interest in providing bullet-points to help the personality stay connected.
 And the product is weakened.